k8up-io/k8up/.github/ISSUE_TEMPLATE/feature_request.md

 ## Acceptance criteria

 <!--
-If you already have ideas what the requirements are, please let us know.
+If you already have ideas what the requirements are, please list them below in given-when-then expressions.
-This helps us to further understand what has to be done for your feature.
-You can use the given-when-then expressions multiple times.
-This might not always be necessary.
 -->

-*Given* "a precondition"\
-*When* "an action happens"\
-*Then* "a result is expected"
+* Given a precondition, when an action happens, then expect a result

 ## Implementation Ideas